 2. Remove Your Truck’s Tailgate for Lighter Travel

 While Scout Campers can be fitted onto your truck without removing the tailgate, removing your truck’s tailgate will lower your travel weight significantly (sometimes up to 75 lbs!).
 This is usually a simple process that does not require tools.
-The removal of the tailgate will also reduce wear and tear of the feature.
 If you do decide to take off the tailgate, do so before installing your truck camper onto your truck.

 3. Empty and Protect the Truck Bed